supergrayfly/spectrrfi-contracts/README.md

 # Motivation

-- Provide an alternative to interest-based lending and borrowing DApps
+- Provide an alternative to interest based lending and borrowing DApps
 - Buy Lambo

 # Design Choices